Leveraging Time-Dependent Instrumental Noise for LISA SGWB Analysis: Expectations: Fisher Forecasting

 In each case study, we consider the frequency-domain data $d_{i,\tau}^I = d^I_\tau(f_i)$ across the TDI channels $I = A, E, T$ split into $N_s = 100$ time segments of duration $T_s = 11.5 \, \mathrm{days}$, indexed by $\tau$ and defined on a frequency range with $f_\mathrm{min} = 3 \times 10^{-5} \, \mathrm{Hz}$ and $f_\mathrm{max} = 5 \times 10^{-1} \, \mathrm{Hz}$.
 In all cases, we take the fiducial values of the signal parameters to be $\alpha = -11$ and $\gamma = 0$.
 Consistently with App.~\ref{app:fisher}, we define the parameter vector $\theta = (\theta_h, \theta_{n,1}, \ldots, \theta_{n,N_s})$ to consist of a set of signal parameters $\theta_h = (\alpha, \gamma)$ and $N_s$ sets of noise parameters $\theta_{n,\tau} = (A_\tau, P_\tau)$ for each segment $\tau = 1...N_s$.
 In more detail, we consider: \begin{itemize} \item \textbf{Case 1 (Fixed Noise):} For this benchmark case, we assume that the noise level does not vary across the various data segments\footnote{It can be shown either from an information perspective or directly at the level of the covariance matrix that this setup is equivalent (in the sense of constraints on $\alpha$ and $\gamma$) to analysing the full dataset as a single entity with only one set of noise parameters $(A_0, P_0) = (3, 15)$.
 This is not true for the more general \textbf{Case 2}.} so that the parameter vector $\theta$ is given by $\theta = (\alpha=-11, \gamma=0, A_1=3, P_1=15, \cdots, A_{N_s} = 3, P_{N_s} = 15)$.
 The FIM and the corresponding covariance matrix (see below), allows us to define a benchmark sensitivity for the signal parameters $\alpha$ and $\gamma$.

 \item \textbf{Case 2 (Time-varying Noise):} In the second case study, we investigate how time-varying noise across the various data segments impacts the determination of $\alpha$ and $\gamma$.
 Specifically, the parameter vector $\theta = (\alpha, \gamma, A_1, P_1, ...)$ that we evaluate the FIM on is now constructed as follows: fix $\alpha = -11$ and $\gamma = 0$ as per \textbf{Case 1}, then sample $N_s$ realizations of $(A_\tau \sim \mathcal{N}(3, 0.6), P_\tau \sim \mathcal{N}(15, 3))$ and populate the parameter vector.
-For each realization, the corresponding FIM is computed, inverted to obtain the covariance matrix, and the parameter sensitivities and correlations for $\alpha$ and $\gamma$ are read off from the relevant covariance matrix components.
+For each realization, the corresponding FIM is computed (which involves summing the individual FIMs across segments), inverted to obtain the covariance matrix, and the parameter sensitivities and correlations for $\alpha$ and $\gamma$ are read off from the relevant covariance matrix components.
 This is then repeated for $N_\mathrm{samples} = 5000$ realizations, generating a distribution over the expected sensitivities. \end{itemize}

 In \textbf{Case 2} the varying noise levels in each segment will inevitably lead to segments where the noise is larger than the corresponding fixed case \textbf{Case 1} (with $A = 3, P = 15$) and vice versa.
 Naturally, in those segments where the noise is larger than the average value, the constraints on the signal parameters will degrade.
 Likewise, if the noise is below average, the constraints on the signal parameters tighten.
 The question we are trying to answer in this section is how do these two effects balance out at the level of parameter estimation in our setup.